survos/survos-documentation-orig/modules/survey-types/turk_consensus.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _turk_screener_type:
+..  _turk_consensus_type:

-Turk Qualifications Surveys
+Turk Consensus Surveys
 =======================================
-Internal, used for storing Turk Qualification Tasks
+Web-based surveys for Turkers

 Basic Workflow
 -------------------------
-* Configure a Turk Qualifications Survey
+* Configure a Turk Consensus Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate